Lemvos/automatepro_generated_docs/automatepro_llm_file.md

 ## Hardware Architecture

 A high level layout of the AutomatePro showing the interconnections of the different systems.
 The diagram shows most of the IO being controlled by the
-MCU while the high bandwidth systems such as GMSL, USB3, WiFi, GbE being feed directly to the Jetson SOM.
-Between the MCU and SOM is a communication bridge falicating the transfer of data.
-This bridge is initied on start-up
+MCU while the high bandwidth systems such as GMSL, USB3, WiFi, GbE being fed directly to the Jetson SOM.
+Between the MCU and SOM is a communication bridge facilitating the transfer of data.
+This bridge is initiated on start-up.

 import AutomatePro_Hardware_Diagram_Connection_Overview from './images/AutomatePro_Hardware_Diagrams_Connection_Overview.png'